 Both Russia and Qatar, however, have publicly denied any wrongdoing with regards to the bidding processes of the two tournaments.

-FIFA declined to comment further to CNN but it says it has been cooperating with the investigation – including allowing a search of its premises.
+FIFA has previously declined to comment further to CNN but it says it has been cooperating with the investigation – including allowing a search of its premises.

 The investigation was originally focused on 53 cases, Michael Lauber, the Swiss attorney general, said in June.